Autotask and Xero now supports four decimal places, you can activate four decimal places, under advanced settings in Xero Options in our console.

 Xero calculates the GST @ 10% to be $117.57

-Now take that same calculation and apply it in Microsoft Excel, notice how the total is out by 1 cent when compared to the Xero example above?
+If you try to apply the same calculation in Microsoft Excel, you may notice that the total is off by 1 cent compared to the example in Xero.